argentlabs/argent-contracts-starknet/README.md

-# Argent Account on Starknet
+# Argent Account on StarkNet

-Preliminary work for an Argent Account on Starknet.
+*Warning: StarkNet is still in alpha, so is this project.
+In particular the `ArgentAccount.cairo` contract has not been audited yet and should not be used to store significant value.*

 ## High-Level Specification